5-Ingredient Strawberry Breakfast Pastries

 Top down view of 5-Ingredient Strawberry Breakfast Pastries side by side

-While we’ve mastered a blueberry-cream cheese version, aced a raspberry pinwheel variety, and even perfected a multi-berry spin, this time, simplicity shines with just a handful of ingredients in this 5-star-rated recipe for 5-Ingredient Strawberry Breakfast Pastries!
+While we’ve mastered a blueberry Danish version, aced a raspberry cream cheese pastry, and even perfected a multi-berry breakfast pastries spin, this time, simplicity shines with just a handful of ingredients in this 5-star-rated recipe for 5-Ingredient Strawberry Breakfast Pastries!

 When it comes to easy but impressive recipes, these breakfast pastries take the cake.
 With just a few basic ingredients and 30 minutes (including the time it takes to eat one all of them), you’ll be ditching every last frozen, store-bought option and DIY’ing your way to the best way to start any day.